graphile/pg-sql2/README.md

 ### `sql.literal(val)`

-As `sql.value`, but in the case of very simple values may write them directly to the SQL statement rather than using a placeholder.
+As `sql.value`, but in the case of very simple values may write them directly to the SQL statement (correctly escaped) rather than using a placeholder.
 Should only be used with data that is not sensitive and is trusted (not user-provided data), e.g. for the key arguments to `json_build_object(key, val, key, val, ...)` which you have produced.

 ### `sql.join(arrayOfFragments, delimeter)`